-Volkswagen reaches agreement to fix, buyback U.S. diesels
+VW will fix, buy back more polluting U.S. diesel vehicles

 SAN FRANCISCO Apple Inc's new wireless headphones could be a problem for recyclers, according to an electronics firm that took apart the device to review its component parts.

-WASHINGTON A U.S. federal judge said on Tuesday Volkswagen AG (VOWG_p.DE) has reached an agreement for a mix of buybacks and fixes for about 80,000 polluting 3.0-liter diesel VW, Porsche and Audi vehicles as the German automaker works to put a diesel emissions cheating scandal behind it.
+WASHINGTON Volkswagen AG (VOWG_p.DE) has reached an agreement for a mix of buybacks and fixes for about 80,000 polluting 3.0-liter diesel VW, Porsche and Audi vehicles, a U.S. federal judge said on Tuesday, as the German automaker took another step to put a diesel emissions cheating scandal behind it.

-During a hearing in San Francisco, U.S. District Judge Charles Breyer also said German company Robert Bosch GmbH has reached agreed in principle to settle civil allegations made by U.S. diesel vehicle owners.
+During a hearing in San Francisco, U.S. District Judge Charles Breyer also said German engineering company Robert Bosch GmbH, which produced the software for the VW diesels, has agreed in principle to settle civil allegations made by U.S. diesel vehicle owners.
 Reuters reported on Monday that the settlement was expected to be worth more than $300 million.

+VW admitted in September 2015 to installing secret software in 475,000 U.S. 2.0-liter diesel cars to cheat exhaust emissions tests and make them appear cleaner in testing than they really were.
+In reality, the vehicles emitted up to 40 times the legally allowable pollution levels.

+The company in June agreed to a settlement worth about $15 billion to address those vehicles, including an offer to buy back all 475,000.

 Breyer said owners of 3.0-liter vehicles would receive "substantial compensation" for getting their vehicles fixed or repaired but said there were some remaining issues to be resolved, and set a another hearing for Thursday for an update.